saurabh-uchil/Code-Challenge/README.md

 ### 🎨 Frontend Acceptance Criteria (ACs)

+Build a react app to display energy data and make payments.
-Build a single react page that renders a list of a customers energy accounts.
+- ✅ Implement a page that renders a list of customer energy accounts.
 - ✅ Fetch energy accounts from the backend.
 - ✅ The accounts should be rendered in a Card UI format stacked on top of each other and centered on the page.
 - ✅ The account balance should change color based on the value: